Partonetrain/hold_your_enemies_closer/README.md

 The goal is to add a bit more variation to enchanting, and to experiment with the 1.21+ enchantment rework.
 As with vanilla enchantments, all enchantments from HYEC can be customized via datapack.

+An optional datapack that removes the restrictions on enchantment compatibility can be found here.

 The mod contains the following enchantments:

 | Enchantment      | Obtainable by                         | Description                                                                                                                                                                                                     | Max Level | Mutually exclusive with |